marinade-finance/bounties/Bug Bounty Program.md

 ## Impacts in Scope

 Only the following impacts are accepted within this bug bounty program.
 All other impacts are not considered as in-scope, even if they affect something in the assets in scope table.
-Loss of user funds staked (principal) by freezing or theft Loss of governance fundsTheft of unclaimed yieldFreezing of unclaimed yieldTemporary freezing of funds for at least 6 days (2 epochs)Unable to call smart contract
+- Loss of user funds staked (principal) by freezing or theft
+- Loss of governance funds
+- Theft of unclaimed yieldFreezing of unclaimed yield
+- Temporary freezing of funds for at least 6 days (2 epochs)
+- Unable to call smart contract

 ## Prioritized vulnerabilities

-We are especially interested in receiving and rewarding vulnerabilities of the following types.
+We are especially interested in receiving and rewarding vulnerabilities of the following types:

 - Re-entrancy
 - Logic errors (including authentification errors)
 - Trusting trust/dependency vulnerabilities (including composability vulnerabilities)